ssomagani/rules-engine/README.md

 Rules
 -----
 Rules can be written in simple Javascript code and saved in a table.
 Each rule is identified by an identifier that the stored procedure code can use to look it up.
+The dynamic rules are simple IFTTT scenarios but we should also be able to compose higher order rules by representing them declaratively as arrays of Action/Rule objects.

 Use Case
 -----